wnyc/autosync/README.md

 actor interface.
 This interface requires three methods:

-*`list`* returns a generator that produces autosync.files.File compatible objects describing what's already in your datastore.
+*`list`* returns a generator that produces autosync.files.File compatible objects describing what's already in your data store.
 Recall autosync is threaded -- if this data is sorted by primary key autosync is able to perform a merge and determine which files need to be added or removed before the download of file listings is complete.
 To indicate